 While Pinnacle Cart may seem more expensive at first, just look at those recurring costs after year one.
 By year three you are saving over $3000/year, and that is just comparing the $299/month plan with no-add-ons!
 You also get a custom design with Pinnacle, whereas you are using a stock template with Shopify.
 Adding a custom design to Shopify would add $1000 to $5000 in initial cost depending on who you hire.
 Also keep in mind that SaaS platforms can, and do, raise their prices at will.
 What costs you $29/month today may suddenly cost you $100/month tomorrow.
-You have no control over this as they control your data.
-With a self-hosted cart like Pinnacle Cart and no monthly fees, you can rest assured that your operating costs won’t suddenly double out of the blue.
+With a self-hosted cart like Pinnacle Cart, you can rest assured that your operating costs won’t suddenly double out of the blue.

-The biggest hurdle for most of our clients though is the lack of wholesale functionality in Shopify.
+The biggest hurdle for most of our clients is the lack of wholesale functionality in Shopify.
 Want to offer different payment methods for your wholesale customers like PO or Net 30?
 Sorry, can’t do that.
 Want to offer free shipping to retail but not wholesale?
 No can do.
 Want to offer freight or LTL shipping methods for your large wholesale orders?
 Nope.
 Want to have different order minimums for your wholesale customers?
 Can’t do that either.
 Need quantity break pricing or tiered pricing for your wholesale members?
 You’ll need an app for that.
 Want to sell different products for different membership types (pro sizes, case packs, etc)?
 Guess what, you can’t.

 If wholesale is a big part of your business, your only option with Shopify is to run a completely separate storefront which is far from ideal.
 The rumor is that they are working on adding wholesale functionality, but it sounds like it will only be for their Plus plans, which are insanely expensive.
 Update: We’ve written a bit more about the Shopify Wholesale options over here.